-Despite the fact that there is currently an approximate $48 billion in coin in circulation, we are having this problem because it is collecting in people’s houses, cars, and businesses.
-People are unable to go into bank lobbies or visit store’s coin kiosks to exchange their coin due to closures or reduced hours.
+Despite the fact that there is currently approximately $48 billion in coin in circulation, we are having this problem because it is collecting in people’s houses, cars, and businesses.
+People are unable to go into bank lobbies or visit store coin kiosks to exchange their coins due to closures or reduced hours.
 The lack of coin circulation is making it difficult for businesses to support cash transactions and putting strains on small cash-dependent businesses.
-The U.S. Mint and Federal Reserve have established a U.S. Coin Task Force to help spread awareness and get coin back into circulation.
+The U.S. Mint and Federal Reserve have established a U.S. Coin Task Force to help spread awareness and get coins back into circulation.
 They have gathered a list of what the public can do to help.

 WHAT YOU CAN DO:

 - Exchange your coin at your financial institution

 - Use the coin kiosks to redeem your coin

 - Promote awareness on social media platforms by using the hashtag #getcoinmoving